Ana Brnabić: LGBT rights

 After she was appointed prime minister, Brnabić said that she did not want to be branded Serbia's gay prime minister and that she did not plan "to push LGBT legal reforms at this stage" because she wanted to prioritise other policy reforms.
 In September 2017, Brnabić took part in the pride parade in Belgrade and became the first Serbian prime minister to attend a pride parade.
 At the event, Brnabić said: "The government is here for all citizens and will secure the respect of rights for all citizens."

 Brnabić says that she advocates inheritance rights of same-sex couples.
 In February 2019, Milica Đurđić, Brnabić's partner, gave birth to a son named Igor, but same-sex marriage is constitutionally banned and LGBT parenting is not regulated in Serbia.
-According to Agence France-Presse, "Ana Brnabić is one of the first prime ministers whose partner has given birth while in office... and the first in the world in a same-sex couple".
 Some journalists and LGBT activists have concluded that Brnabić has failed to advocate for LGBT equality in Serbia.

-Awards
+Awards and other activities

 She has been awarded a number of plaudits for the development projects on which she worked, for the promotion of socially accountable business operation and tolerance.
 She has been awarded the Order of the Republika Srpska.
+Brnabić was named the honorary citizen of Šabac in 2024.

+Brnabić is a member of the Executive Advisory Board of the World.Minds Foundation, where she participates in high-level discussions on leadership, innovation, and democratic governance.